carbon-design-system/sveld/README.md

 yarn add -D sveld
 ```

+`prettier` is an optional peer dependency, used only to format emitted `.d.ts` and Markdown output.
+Install it alongside `sveld` for formatted output; without it, output is still valid but unformatted.

 ### Vite

 Import and add `sveld` as a plugin to your `vite.config.ts`.
 The plugin only runs during `vite build`, unless `watch: true` is set, in which case it also regenerates output during `vite dev`.